Cost: $325 (lodging not included)

 Instructor: Diana Six

 This workshop is a hybrid workshop/residency approach with guided field experiences in the morning led by Diana Six, Professor of Forest Entomology/Pathology, followed by afternoons of open studio time to creatively interpret and respond to what you experienced in the medium of your choice.
 These lessons of landscape and nature will help deepen the artist’s perspective and help inform works rooted in examining nature and ecological forces.
-Field experiences will include learning about the Great Basin, exploring the playa and its shores, and looking at patterns on the landscape and why they exist.
-Participants will also head to the mountains by car to read landscapes and the forces that shape them, and learn more about geology and humans on the landscape.
+Field experiences will include learning about the Great Basin, exploring the playa and its shores, looking at patterns on the landscape and the forces that shape them, and learn more about geology and humans on the landscape..
+The first morning will be on Summer Lake, freshwater to alkaline dry lake (on Playa campus as well as wildlife refuge).
+The second will be up in the forests above Paisley to see the effects of disturbance/climate change (bark beetles and fire), and the third morning will be visits to petroglyph pass and Christmas Valley for human and geologic influences.

 PLAYA’s studios and campus will be open for participants to interpret and respond to their morning experiences as they create within community.
 Exploring the medium of their choice, whether it be plein air painting on the PLAYA, writing from the deck of the commons, water based printmaking in Sandhill studio, photographing birds from the various trails, or painting in avocet studio, each participant will have time to work on independent projects.